-The hip abductors are important and often forgotten muscles that contribute to our ability to stand, walk, and rotate our leg with ease.
+The hip abductors are important and often forgotten muscles that contribute to our ability to stand, walk, and rotate our legs with ease.

-They not only move the leg away from the midline but they also help rotate the leg at the hip joint.
-The hip abductors are necessary for stabilization during walking, and one-legged movement.
-Weakness in these muscles can cause pain and poor movement patterns.
+They not only move the leg away from the body, they also help rotate the leg at the hip joint.
+The hip abductors are necessary for staying stable when walking or standing on one leg.
+Weakness in these muscles can cause pain and interfere with proper movement.

 Reduce knee valgus

-Knee valgus refers to when the knees cave inward giving a “knock-knee” appearance.
-This is most commonly seen in young women and older adults or in those with improper form during exercise or muscle imbalances.
+Knee valgus refers to when the knees cave inward, giving a “knock-kneed” appearance.
+This is most commonly seen in young women and older adults or in those with muscle imbalances or improper form during exercise.

 Better muscle activation and performance

-The hip abductors are closely related to the core muscles and are essential for balance and athletic performance.
+The hip abductors are closely related to the core muscles and are crucial for balance and athletic activity.
 Due to extended time spent sitting during the day, many people develop weak gluteus muscles.

-Using techniques to help increase activation of the gluteus medius during squats, like the use of a resistance band around the knees, can increase overall performance and give the buttocks a rounder and more defined appearance.
+Using the wrong muscles can lead to pain, poor performance, and difficulty with certain movements.
+Techniques to help increase activation of the gluteus medius during squats, such as using a resistance band around the knees, can increase overall performance.

-Weakness in the hip abductors, particularly the gluteus medius, is thought to lead to patellofemoral pain syndrome (PFPS) and iliotibial (IT) band syndrome.
-These overuse injuries may worsen due to weakness in the hip abductors, particularly the gluteus medius.
+Weakness in the hip abductors, particularly the gluteus medius, may lead to overuse injuries, patellofemoral pain syndrome (PFPS), and iliotibial (IT) band syndrome.
+PFPS can cause pain behind the kneecap when you sit for long periods or when going down stairs.

-Additionally, authors of a 2011 article looked at the effectiveness of a hip abductor strengthening program among 25 participants, 15 of whom had PFPS.
+A 2011 study looked at the effectiveness of a hip abductor strengthening program among 25 participants, 15 of whom had PFPS.
 They found that after three weeks, participants with PFPS saw an increase in strength and a decrease in pain.